Para leerlo en español, clic aquí

 - Chronic overlapping pain conditions/wide spread pain – these are patients with additional pain syndromes, like IBS, fibromyalgia, vulvodynia, TMJ, etc. This suggests that their central nervous system is involved and that they are in a constant state of “fight or flight”.

 Bladder and urinary symptoms often have a component from the pelvic floor and autonomic nervous system that need addressing as well.
 Studies have shown that about 90% of people with IC have pelvic floor dysfunction.
-So PFD could be causing or exacerbating your urinary symptoms.
+So pelvic floor dysfunction could be causing or exacerbating your urinary symptoms.
 In fact, the only treatment for IC/PBS that is given an Evidence Strength Grade A by the American Urological Association is manual physical therapy.
-See pelvic floor therapy above for resources.
+See pelvic floor dysfunction for resources.

 I have struggled with IC since I was 19.
 It’s important to know that it often takes patients multiple treatments to see continued relief.
 What helped me most was: